 Mr. Norton provides assistance in all aspects of compliance with international trade laws, including determining whether export licenses are required for transactions and technology transfers, drafting license applications, drafting and resolving voluntary disclosures, conducting international trade due diligence, determining tariff rates and marking requirements, resolving border seizures and other import issues.
 He also provides training and drafts policies and procedures in these areas.

-Mr. Norton is a vice-chair of the ABA's Committee on Export Controls and Economic Sanctions, and he is a member of the Law360 International Trade Editorial Advisory Board.
-He is also active in the American Association of Exporters and Importers export control committee.
+Mr. Norton is a Vice-Chair of the ABA's Committee on Export Controls and Economic Sanctions and a Vice Chair of the Inter-Pacific Bar Association’s (“IPBA”) Committee on International Trade.
+He is also a member of the Law360 International Trade Editorial Advisory Board and is active in the American Association of Exporters and Importers export control committee.

 Mr. Norton represents pro bono non-profit clients on issues relating to their non-profit status under federal and state laws and general issues affecting their operations.